 “Lady Bird (2017)” by Greta Gerwig

-I was really skeptical about this film when it came out, but fortunately I was wrong.
+I was really skeptical about this film when it came out, but fortunately, I was wrong.
 After building a very unique body of work, Greta Gerwig released her debut full of personality by portraying a coming of age story with many layers and textures about growing up and the relationship we have with the people who come along the way.
 Her debut was extremely praised, with 5 Oscar nominations, including for Best Director.
 I really loved Francis McDormand in Three Billboards but I was really expecting that Saoirse Ronan would win.
 However, the internet is a marvelous place where I can make my own awards and give to the people I want through the Papiro & Mint Awards.

 “Winter Brothers (2017)” Hlynur Palmason

-Another extremely obscure film from this decade, Winter Brothers was screened at the Sao Paulo international Film Festival where I had the opportunity to watch it.
+Another extremely obscure film from this decade, Winter Brothers was screened at the Sao Paulo International Film Festival where I had the opportunity to watch it.
 As the film went by, I couldn’t stop thinking about not only how brilliant it was but what a shame this kind of film was only screened at film festivals and probably wouldn’t have a commercial release in many countries.
 Either way, Hlynur Palmason’s film is a hypnotic tale about two brothers who keep clashing with their twisted and strange personalities, resulting in a very unique film with an outstanding mise en scene and cinematography.
-Without a doubt, one of my 2017 favourites.
+Without a doubt, one of my 2017 favorites.

 “The Square” by Ruben Ostlund

-Winner of the Palm d’Or at Cannes Film Festival and other major european awards, The Square is probably one of the most interesting contemporary films ever made.
-Telling the story of a curator of a museum who is about to start the exhibition of a piece called “the square”, that raises awareness of responsibility and political correctness upon de viewer; the curator embarks on a strange and absurd journey where such questions are thrown upon his life.
+Winner of the Palm d’Or at Cannes Film Festival and other major European awards, The Square is probably one of the most interesting contemporary films ever made.
+Telling the story of a curator of a museum who is about to start the exhibition of a piece called “the square”, that raises awareness of responsibility and political correctness upon the viewer; the curator embarks on a strange and absurd journey where such questions are thrown upon his life.
 As a result, Ruben Ostlund creates a very unique film that critiques both artistic world and the society we live in.

 “120 Beats Per Minute” by Robin Campillo

 Being by far one of the most powerful movies of 2017 and totally ignored by the Academy, 120 Beats Per Minute is a riot film about an AIDS activist group.
-Focusing on a young man who decides to join them during 1990, where people who had AIDS suffered a huge prejudice, the film follows the debates, protests and lives of these people, which many of them were based on true stories.
+Focusing on a young man who decides to join them during 1990, where people who had AIDS suffered a huge prejudice, the film follows the debates, protests, and lives of these people, which many of them were based on true stories.
 I don’t know how Manuel Pérez Biscayart didn’t get the prize for Best Actor in Cannes as this was probably the best performance of the entire year.

 “Blade Runner 2049 (2017)” by Dennis Villenueve